-The EU Commission expects the amended requirements to come into force by the end of 2023 at the earliest.
-The majority of the new requirements are expected to be applicable from 2025 onwards after an appropriate implementation period (with transitional arrangements in some cases until 2032).
+The amended requirements are expected to enter into force in mid-2024.
+The majority of the new requirements are to be applied from 1 January 2025 (with transitional arrangements in some cases until 2032).

 The Basel III reform, which is now to be implemented in EU law, was agreed internationally at the end of 2017. (see also Basel regulatory framework).
 The legislative proposal was preceded by a consultation of the EU Commission with numerous specific questions on EU implementation (but without concrete wording proposals for amending the CRD/CRR) and two impact studies by the European Banking Authority, EBA (2019 and 2020).
 Since the legislative proposal largely follows the EBA recommendations on the EU implementation, significantly higher capital requirements for German institutions can be estimated from the results of the EBA impact studies.
 However, this would be unjustified, especially for the low-risk business of real estate financing (see also vdp‘s press releases of 27.
 October 2021).
 Nevertheless, several European specificities that require deviations from the Basel requirements are likely to remain (e. g.
 SME supporting factor and CVA exemption for non-financial counterparties).